-- 19.17 Any coach who violates the rules of the Bay District Middle School Activities Association will be subject to the following: - A. The Principal will receive official notice from the Executive Secretary outlining the details of the violation. - B. The Principal will take appropriate action to resolve the matter. - 19.18 Citizenship Standards.
-Students who participate in extracurricular activities are subject to the regulations as proposed in School Board Policy 8.801, Citizenship Standards.
+19.17 Any coach who violates the rules of the Bay District Middle School Activities Association will be subject to the following:

+A. The Principal will receive official notice from the Executive Secretary outlining the details of the violation.

+B. The Principal will take appropriate action to resolve the matter.

+19.18 Citizenship Standards.
+Students who participate in extracurricular activities are subject to the regulations as proposed in School Board Policy 8.801, Citizenship Standards and the Extracurricular Activities Student Athlete Code of Conduct.
 Students who violate this policy will be penalized according to policy.
-(SEE APPENDIX B) - 19.19 Accommodations for New District Students Students of Military Families who transition into our area after tryouts have occurred in a given sport will be given the opportunity to try out incompliance with section 6.101 of the Interstate Compact Agreement.
+(SEE APPENDIX B)

+19.19 Accommodations for New District Students Students of Military Families who transition into our area after tryouts have occurred in a given sport will be given the opportunity to try out in compliance with section 6.101 of the Interstate Compact Agreement.
 Other non-military affected families who move into our area will also be given the opportunity to try out whenever possible (the principal after meeting with the coach will make this determination).
-These students should notify the coach or athletic director of their interest in participating on a team as soon as they know they will be relocating to our district. students will be judged using the same criteria as in original tryouts and their scores must meet or exceed the cut off level of those previously selected.
+These students should notify the coach or athletic director of their interest in participating on a team as soon as they know they will be relocating to our district.
+These students will be judged using the same criteria as in original tryouts and their scores must meet or exceed the cut off level of those previously selected.
 No student selected during regular tryouts will be dismissed from a team based on additional members added at a later tryout.
 Principals can decide to not offer late tryouts if it is determined that the season would be over before the student could be integrated into the team.
-Students should understand that factors such us uniform production is not under the control of the school and could further delay the student's ability to participate fully.
+Students should understand that factors such as uniform production are not under the control of the school and could further delay the student's ability to participate fully.